ms-iot/content/en-US/Samples/arduino-wiring/WeatherStation.md

 ## Hardware Set Up

-The first step is to hook your Raspberry Pi 2 or 3 up to the Sparkfun Weather Shield.
+Hook your Raspberry Pi 2 or 3 up to the Sparkfun Weather Shield.
 Use the wiring diagram and photos in the carousel below for reference.

-<i> Note: This feature requires JavaScript.
-If you are experiencing problems with the carousel, make sure that JavaScript is enabled on your browser. </i>
+{% include note.html text="This feature requires JavaScript.
+If you are experiencing problems with the carousel, make sure that JavaScript is enabled on your browser." %}

 You can also refer to the fritzing diagram below the reference images.